singla-shivam/intuitive-bot/README.md

 * The backend to be deployed on Firebase Cloud Functions
 * The Dialogflow flow data to be deployed to Dialogflow

+First deploy on Firebase Cloud Functions and then on Dialogflow.

 The instructions to deploy dialogflow is in respective folders.
 * [dialogflow](./dialogflow)